kineticsystem/vscode_ros2/README.md

 }
 ```

-Remember to modify the following line accordingly to your ROS2 distribution.
-In this way you will be able to execute Colcon commands from within VSCode:
+Remember to modify the following line according to your ROS2 distribution.
+In this way, you will be able to execute Colcon commands from within VSCode:

 `source /opt/ros/humble/setup.bash`

 To execute a build, navigate to the "Run build task..." option within the Terminal menu.
-The system will automatically locate and initiate the build task as specified in the aforementioned `tasks.json` file.
+The system will automatically locate and initiate the build task specified in the aforementioned `tasks.json` file.
 Alternatively, use the keyboard shortcut:

 `Ctrl + Shift + B`

 ## Debugging

-Another useful extention is "C++ TestMate" to launch and debug GTests directly within VSCode.
+Another useful extension is "C++ TestMate" to launch and debug GTests directly within VSCode.

 <img height="80px" src="svg/testmate_extension.svg">